48 States Settle Drug Price-Fixing, Sue Novartis

 Total recoveries from generic drug price-fixing settlements to date (CT AG Office)

-States and territories in the enforcement coalition — led by Connecticut (CT AG Office)
+States and territories in the enforcement coalition, led by Connecticut (CT AG Office)

 Generic medications allegedly price-fixed by Novartis/Sandoz (NJ AG Office)

-The Settlements: Lannett and Bausch Health
+Settlements with Lannett and Bausch Health

-The Novartis Lawsuit: 31 Drugs, 42 States
+Novartis Lawsuit: 31 Medications, 42 States

 Traditional Approach vs LlamaLab Solution